lawrnce/ColorMaskingButton/README.md

 ## License

-ColorMaskingButton is available under the MIT license.
 See the LICENSE file for more info.